Kurdistan Democratic Party of Syria: Yekiti

-Syrian Civil War and Rojava Campaign
+Syrian civil war and Rojava campaign

 The KDPS did not join the Syrian National Council at first, Secretary-General Abdulhakim Bashar seeing this body as too influenced by the country of Turkey.
 He demanded guarantees for the Syrian Kurdish population by the SNC and, in turn, stated Turkey's obligation to grant full rights to its own Kurdish population.
-Following disputes with the dominant Kurdish party in Syria, the Democratic Union Party (PYD), the KDP-S however later led the Kurdish National Council (ENKS) to join the SNC.
+Following disputes with the dominant Kurdish party in Syria, the Democratic Union Party (PYD), the KDPS however later led the Kurdish National Council (ENKS) to join the SNC.

-To counter the PYD's dominance in the Kurdish National Council (ENKS), the KDP-S set up an alliance named Kurdish Democratic Political Union in late 2012.
+To counter the PYD's dominance in the Kurdish National Council (ENKS), the KDPS set up an alliance named Kurdish Democratic Political Union in late 2012.
 The strategy however failed and even backfired ultimately driving other ENKS members into cooperation with the PYD.
-In early April 2014, the Kurdish Freedom Party in Syria (Partiya Azadî ya Kurdî li Sûriyê, or Azadî), and three other parties merged into the KDP-S.
+In early April 2014, the Kurdish Freedom Party in Syria (Partiya Azadî ya Kurdî li Sûriyê, or Azadî), and three other parties merged into the KDPS.

 In Syria, the constitution states that political parties cannot be founded on ethnic, religious, regional and tribal basis, which has been one of the pretexts used to persecute Kurdish political organizations.

-Party Splits

-The First Split (1975)

-In 1975, Muhammad Baqi Mulla Mahmoud spearheaded the initial division by establishing the Syrian Kurdish Democratic Party.
-He argued that the party ought to be Syrian and distinct from the Kurdish region, following a setback in the Kurdish revolution due to the March 1975 Algiers Agreement.

-The Second Split (1981)

-Muhyiddin Sheikh Ali's decision to defect from the party was based on his objection to the Kurdish involvement in the Syrian legislative elections.
-This caused a division within the party's structure, resulting in two factions: one that retained the party's name and another that formed the Kurdish Democratic Labor Party in Syria.
-Muhyiddin Sheikh Ali became the secretary of this new party.
-Later, in 1990-1993, the party merged with other factions from the Kurdish movement in Syria, including the Parti wing of the 1988 Congress led by Ismail Omar.
-This culminated in the formation of the Kurdish Democratic Unity Party in Syria - Yekiti - with Muhyiddin Sheikh Ali as the secretary and Ismail Omar as the president, as elected in the party's last two conferences in 2001-2005.

-The Third Split (1988)

-During the 1989 party conference, Ismail Omar, a Political Bureau member, broke away from some of his supporters.
-He exploited the Party's ongoing issues and claimed to be following the Mustafa Barzani line and obeying the Kurdish leadership in Iraqi Kurdistan.
-For a while, he kept the party and its central newspaper's name before ultimately deciding to rename both entities.